 We recently visited furniture design studio Atelier Haußmann in Berlin-Oberschöneweide, an area just outside of the city’s center.
-There, we found ourselves walking through a former factory site surrounded by beverage warehouses and car repair shops.
-While looking for the studio’s neon entrance sign, we spotted Andreas Haußmann, co-founder of the studio, waving in our direction across the courtyard to welcome us into the spacious and industrial workspace.
+There, we found ourselves walking through a former factory site surrounded by warehouses and car repair shops.
+While looking for the studio’s neon entrance sign, we spotted Andreas Haußmann, co-founder of the studio, waving in our direction across the courtyard—welcoming us into his spacious and industrial workspace.

 What brought you to this area of the city?